AkiChase/scrcpy-mask-server/README.md

 ### Removal of Coordinate Transformation

-We removed the logic of coordinate transformations relative to the video frame size in `injectTouch` and `injectScroll`.
-This change allows input coordinates to directly correspond to the actual screen coordinates of the device.
+We removed the screen size validation logic from `injectTouch` and `injectScroll`, making input event handling more flexible.

 ### Sending Device Dimensions